Company

 Why this matters more in accounting

-This structure matters for any enterprise software company.
-It matters more in accounting.
-Accounting workflows are not generic.
-Every company has its own chart of accounts, entity structure, policies, and auditor expectations.
+There are two main reasons why this matters more in accounting.
+First and foremost, accounting workflows are not generic.
+Every company has its own chart of accounts, entity structure, and policies.
 A feature that works for one close may fail for another, not because the code is wrong, but because the context is different.
+Close collaboration is necessary to understand our customers and figure out the right solution

-In a traditional model, product builds for the general case and deployment adapts for the specific case.
-The gap between those two is where trust erodes.
-In a unified model, product is built with deployment context from the start.
+In a traditional model, product builds for the general case on its own timelines and deployment adapts for the specific case.
+In a unified model, the product is built with deployment context and close timelines in mind.
 The engineers writing reconciliation logic understand the conditions it will face because that context is continuously present, not inferred.

 What we have learned